johnalison/obsidian-notes/Journal/28 April 2025 Monday.md

 - Added abs(delta_dhh)
 - Remaking the skims with the new eta cut
 	- Ran B, C and D
+- Merged ..
+Remade 4b...
+(Not clear where the events are going...they appear as fourTag in the first skim)
+- Hmmm back to 5% ...

 # Hoops
 - Good runs/good wins